Circuit partitions and signed interlacement in 4-regular graphs: A standard form for

 A compact way to encode this information is to write $C$ as a set of double occurrence words, one for each connected component of $F$, and for each vertex $v$, to designate which appearance is $v^{+}$ and which is $v^{-}$.
-Then for each $v\in V(F)$, the $v$ row of $M_{\mathbb{R}}^{0}(C,P)$ is obtained by tallying the contributions of passages through the vertices encountered as we follow a circuit of $C$ from $v^{-}$ to $v^{+}$.
+Then for each $v\in V(F)$, the $v$ row of $M_{\mathbb{R}}^{0}(C,P)$ is obtained by tallying the contributions of passages through the vertices encountered as we follow the double occurrence word representing the incident circuit of $C$, from $v^{-}$ to $v^{+}$.
 We proceed to calculate the resulting entries $M_{\mathbb{R}}^{0}(C,P)_{vw}$.

 Suppose $v\in V(F)$.
-The circuit $C_{1}(C,v)$ includes the passage $...h_{v}^{1},h_{v}^{4},...$ and no other passage through $v$.
-If $\phi _{C}(v)=P(v)$ then the initial half-edge of $e_{v}$ is $\overline{h_{v}^{1} }=\overline{h_{v}^{2}}$, and the terminal half-edge is $\overline{h_{v}^{3} }=\overline{h_{v}^{4}}$, so $\overline{C_{1}(C,v)}$ traverses $e_{v}$ in the positive direction.
+The circuit $C_{1}(C,v)$ includes the passage $h_{v}^{1},v,h_{v}^{4}$ and no other passage through $v$.
+If $\phi _{C}(v)=P(v)$ then the initial half-edge of $e_{v}$ is $\overline{h_{v}^{1}}=\overline{h_{v}^{2}}$, and the terminal half-edge is $\overline{h_{v}^{3}}=\overline{h_{v}^{4}}$, so $\overline{C_{1}(C,v)}$ traverses $e_{v}$ in the positive direction.
 If $\chi_{C}(v)=P(v)$ then the initial half-edge of $e_{v}$ is $\overline{h_{v}^{1}}=\overline{h_{v}^{4}}$, and the terminal half-edge is $\overline{h_{v}^{2}}=\overline{h_{v}^{3}}$, so $\overline {C_{1}(C,v)}$ does not traverse $e_{v}$.
 If $\psi_{C}(v)=P(v)$ then the initial half-edge of $e_{v}$ is $\overline{h_{v}^{1}}=\overline{h_{v}^{3}}$, and the terminal half-edge is $\overline{h_{v}^{2}}=\overline{h_{v}^{4}}$, so $\overline{C_{1}(C,v)}$ traverses $e_{v}$ in the positive direction.
 We have the following.